 Regionally, local authorities work together within five regional collaboratives to provide a range of adoption services.
 Each regional collaborative has links with the voluntary adoption agencies, health and education.
 The services provided differ in each collaborative but all provide the adoption agency functions for children, recruit and assess adopters, offer counselling to birth parents and advice to adopted adults.
 Some currently directly provide adoption support services whereas in others this remains with their local authorities.

-Suzanne Griffiths – Director of Operations
+Suzanne Griffiths – Director of NAS

-Corienne Strange – Policy and Practice Officer
+Corienne Strange – Head of Policy, Practice & Communication

 Wendy Carroll – Business and Performance Manager